discord-tickets/bot/README.md

 ## Contributors

-Thank you to everyone to has contributed to DiscordTickets, including everyone who has:
+Thank you to everyone to has contributed to Discord Tickets, including everyone who has:

 - Contributed code
 - Translated